Vitamin B12 deficiency anemia

 - Pernicious anemia, a type of vitamin B12 anemia that occurs when your body destroys cells that make intrinsic factor

-- Surgeries that remove certain parts of your stomach or small intestine, such as some weight-loss surgeries
+- Surgery that removes certain parts of your stomach or small intestine, such as some weight-loss surgeries

 - Taking antacids and other heartburn medicines for a long period of time